 In order to continue its essential and government functions, PSA has determined the staff positions necessary to perform those functions under COOP activation.
-PSA has established and maintains point-of-contact rosters of trained continuity personnel.
+PSA has established and maintains point-of-contact roster of trained continuity personnel.
 The rosters include names and home, work, and cellular telephone numbers.
 PSA maintains its contact roster information separately from the COOP due to the need for constant revision and for privacy concerns.

-Each continuity member is selected by the PSA Director based upon:

-- The predetermined essential functions that must be performed, regardless of the operational status of PSA's headquarters; - The member's knowledge and expertise in performing these essential functions; and - The member's ability to support essential functions in an emergency situation.

-Critical Functions Team

-The positions listed below constitute the Critical Functions Team (CFT) for PSA:

-- Director - Deputy Director (Continuity Coordinator) - Associate Director, Operations - Director of Office of Strategic Development - Director of Office of Human Capital Management - Director of Office of Information Technology - Director of Office of Finance and Administration

-Note: It is important to note that not all emergencies are the same, and that the PSA Director or designated representative may ask other leaders within the organization to participate on the CFT depending on the situation at hand.
+Each continuity member is selected by the PSA Director based upon: The predetermined essential functions that must be performed, regardless of the operational status of PSA's headquarters; The member's knowledge and expertise in performing these essential functions; and The member's ability to support essential functions in an emergency situation.
+Critical Functions Team The positions listed below constitute the Critical Functions Team (CFT) for PSA: Director Deputy Director (Continuity Coordinator) Associate Director, Operations Deputy Associate Director, Operations Director of Office of Planning, Policy and Analysis Director of Office of Human Capital Management Director of Office of Finance and Administration OPPA COOP Manager Note: It is important to note that not all emergencies are the same, and that the PSA Director or designated representative may ask other leaders within the organization to participate on the CFT depending on the situation at hand.